Oil Cloths at Bush Hill

 This image from 1897 is of the Thomas Potter Grammar School which was built in 1891 about a half mile from Potter's oil cloth factory, then run by his son.
 As noted in outside article here, the current Potter-Thomas School was formed by the merger of Potter School and Thomas School, both named after Thomas Potter, and was highly regarded for its bilingual education in what was an area with many Spanish speakers.

 Grave of Isaac Macauley and kin in a prominent location at Laurel Hill Cemetery.
-The obelisk on the far side of the tree in the distance is that of Thomas Potter, who followed Macauley at Bush Hill.....and Laurel Hill.
+The obelisk on the far side of the tree in the distance is that of Thomas Potter Jr, who followed his father Thomas Potter Sr. in the oil cloth business, as his father had followed Macauley at Bush Hill.
+All were wealthy enough to afford prime real estate in cemeteries, Potter Sr. being buried in the Woodlands Cemetery.

 authored by Joe Walsh, June 2020